megarcrazy/Macro-Maker/README.md

 Macro Maker by Vincent Tang 2022

-Before running main.py run "pip install requirements.txt"
+Before running main.py run 'pip install requirements.txt'

 This python software can record mouse and keyboard inputs and store it in a csv.